Online Teacher Professional Development

 Each climate education course is facilitated by instructional leaders and gives teachers the opportunity to collaborate with peers as well as access support from subject experts.
 When enrolling teachers can select to earn either PD hours, Continuing Education Units or Graduate Credit.

-*Free enrollment applies to PD hours and CEU courses only.
+*Free enrollment applies to the PD hours and CEU climate education course offerings only.
 Graduate Credit course option available for a fee.

 Teaching Climate Education Course Options

 January 17 | March 20 | June 5

 Teaching Climate Change Essentials is a facilitated, online teacher professional development designed to equip kindergarten, elementary, middle, and high school teachers with the knowledge, skills and resources to integrate climate change into their existing curriculum, regardless of their subject area.

 This four-week course provides K-12 educators who teach science with an opportunity to explore the driving forces behind extreme weather events occurring where they live, and the relationship to climate change.
 Participants create lessons aligned to Next Generation and State Standards.

 2023 Start Dates:

 February 6, March 13, April 17, June 19

 In this course teachers explore the important topics of climate change and environmental justice.
 Participants will learn the fundamentals of weather, climate and global warming.
 Then examine the history of the environmental and climate justice movements as well as the inequitable impact of climate change on marginalized communities.
 Participants will also explore ideas and solutions for how to address climate justice.